SmithsonianWorkshops/SMSC_2023_Conservation_Genomics/day-3-Assembly_QC_&_Repeat_Annotation/QC_&_Repeat_annotation.md

 * Canis familiaris (Domestic Dog)
 * Homo sapiens (Human)

-If you wish to download other genomes you need to search on known genome data bases or genome hubs.
-For instance, you can search on NCBI genome dabase and get ftp url used the following commands.
+If you wish to download other genomes you need to search on known genome databases or genome hubs.
+For instance, you can search on NCBI genomes and get the ftp url and download the files (gff and fasta) using wget.

 <details><summary>SOLUTION</summary>
 <p>